Silv3rHorn/autoripy/README.md

 ## Why was this created?
 I like the concept of auto_rip and have been using it for registry analysis.
 However, it had not been updated for two (2) years.
-In the meantime, Harlen Carvey had released new regripper plugins that were not executed as part of auto_rip.
+In the meantime, Harlen Carvey (and others) had released new regripper plugins that were not executed as part of auto_rip.

 This was written in Python because of my familiarity with the language.
 It was also re-written in such a way that users can easily update the supported plugins or their categories in `plugin_categories.py` without programming knowledge.

 ## Dependencies
-Python 2.7
+1. Python 2.7
+2. Perl
+3. Parse::Win32Registry perl module

+Regripper's rip.pl is used instead of rip.exe due to some discrepancies in the latter's output

 ## Usage
 See `python autoripy.py -h`